schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 We make use of three DNS resolvers to provide name resolution across the network:

 - **Cloudflare DNS** for the guest network, supporting WAN failover
 - **DNS Forwarder (Dnsmasq DNS)** for the Clear network.
-Unbound handles local lookups and Quad9 handles external lookups with some basic privacy
+Unbound handles local lookups, and Quad9 handles external lookups with some privacy
 - **DNS Resolver (Unbound)** will be the authoritative name server for the private `internal.example.com` domain, so names as part of that domain are not forwarded to external DNS preventing information leakage

 The design of the system: